Henrico High School: Center for the Arts

-The CFA speciality center includes musical theatre (MT), dance, visual arts and theatre programs.
+The Center for the Arts (CFA) specialty center includes musical theatre (MT), dance, visual arts, and theatre programs.
 All areas cover topics that are relevant to their disciplines with a variety of instructors, including guest artists.

-MT students are trained in music, acting, dance, ensemble and performance.
-Dance students are taught ballet, modern, jazz, variety dance, composition and performance.
-Visual artists cover topics such as art history and artist vocabulary, while developing artistic skills.
-Theatre involves becoming versed in tech, acting, movement, improvisation, creative writing, dramatic literature and performance.
+MT students are trained in music, acting, dance, ensemble, and performance.
+Dance students are taught ballet, modern, jazz, variety dance, composition, and performance.
+Visual artists cover topics such as art history and artist vocabulary while developing artistic skills.
+Theatre involves becoming versed in tech, acting, movement, improvisation, creative writing, dramatic literature, and performance.

-Every year the center puts on several showcases: a fall showcase where each CFA dance, theatre and musical theatre level perform in one big show and the visual arts students display work in a gallery; four spring showcases where each discipline has its own show; and four senior showcases, one for each discipline, where seniors get to show off their work throughout high school by picking, directing, staging, choreographing, rehearsing and performing material of their choice with very little input from their teachers.
+Every year the center puts on several showcases: a fall showcase where each CFA dance, theatre, and musical theatre level performs in one big show and the visual arts students display work in a gallery; four spring showcases where each discipline has its own show; and four senior showcases, one for each discipline, where seniors get to show off their work throughout high school by picking, directing, staging, choreographing, rehearsing and performing material of their choice with very little input from their teachers.

 Guest artists are often brought into class to enhance the learning experience of the center students.
 Through the center, students are presented with scholarship opportunities like working in local area arts fields and participating in internships.

-Sports
+Sports and Academic Competitions

 The school colors are green and gold, and the mascot is the Warrior.

 Henrico has one main rival: Highland Springs High School.
 In the past, John Marshall High School was considered a big rival, but despite being less than two miles apart, the two schools are in different sports districts and thus don't compete often.
 A rivalry with Deep Run High School has also developed in recent years.

 Henrico won the VHSL Group AAA Boys' Basketball state championship in 2013.
 The Warriors defeated rival John Marshall in the title game.
 The championship was the first state title in the history of the school.
 On March 14, 2015, Henrico won its second state title in boys' basketball, defeating Norview in the championship.

 Henrico High School has the following VHSL teams: